Lvang05/Final-Project-Choose-Your-Own-Adventure/Whispers of Black Hollow/scene4A.md

-# 👁️ SCENE 4A - The Eyeless Man
+# 🔑 SCENE 4A - The Gate

-"You broke the seal.
-The gate is open again."

-He offers you a key.
+Your lantern flickers.
+A stone gate stands ahead - cracked, pulsing.
+A man waits beside it, not moving.
+He turns.
+No eyes.
+A key in his hand.
+>"The gate is open.
+It needs a keeper."

 ## What do you do?